CodeKaito/Javascript/README.md

 - JavaScript can add new HTML elements and attributes
 - JavaScript can react to all existing HTML events in the page
 - JavaScript can create new HTML events in the page

+### What is the DOM?
+The DOM is a W3C (World Wide Web Consortium) standard.

+The DOM defines a standard for accessing documents:

+"The W3C Document Object Model (DOM) is a platform and language-neutral interface that allows programs and scripts to dynamically access and update the content, structure, and style of a document."

+The W3C DOM standard is separated into 3 different parts:

+Core DOM - standard model for all document types
+XML DOM - standard model for XML documents
+HTML DOM - standard model for HTML documents